-- CMSIS-Pack: Select the Device Family Pack (DFP) for the target debug probe or board. - Default value: auto.
-With auto, the DFP for the active device in the Arm Device Manager extension is used by default.
+- CMSIS-Pack: Select the Device Family Pack (DFP) for the target debug probe or board. - Default value: auto (CMSIS solution).
+The DFP for the active device defined in the \.csolution.yml file of your solution is used by default.
+The "\${command:cmsiscsolution.getTargetPack}" command is added in the JSON file for cmsisPack. - auto (Device Manager): The DFP for the active device in the Arm Device Manager extension is used by default.
 The "\${command:device-manager.getDevicePack}" command is added in the JSON file for cmsisPack. - You can also select the DFP for the active device in the drop-down list, or directly type the name of a DFP in the format <vendor>::<pack>@<version>.
-For example: ARM::V2M MPS3 SSE 300 BSP@1.4.0. - CMSIS-Pack Device Name: Select the name of the target device (target chip on your probe or board). - Default value: auto.
-With auto, the device name is deduced from the information available for the probe or board.
-The "\${command:device-manager.getDeviceName}" command is added in the JSON file for deviceName. - You can also select the device name in the drop-down list, or directly type the device name.
+For example: ARM::V2M\MPS3\SSE\300\BSP@1.4.0. - CMSIS-Pack Device Name: Select the name of the target device (target chip on your board). - Default value: auto (CMSIS solution).
+The device name is deduced from the information available for the probe or board in the \.csolution.yml file of your solution.
+The "\${command:cmsis-csolution.getDeviceName}" command is added in the JSON file for deviceName. - auto (Device Manager): The device name is deduced from the information available for the probe or board in the Arm Device Manager extension.
+The "\${command:devicemanager.getDeviceName}" command is added in the JSON file for deviceName. - You can also select the device name in the drop-down list, or directly type the device name.
 For example: MPS3\SSE\300.
-The device name available in the drop-down list is the one defined in the \.csolution.yml file of your solution. - Processor Name: If you are using a device with multiple cores, select the processor to use. - Default value: auto.
-With auto, the processor name defined in the \.csolution.yml file of your solution is used by default.
-The "\${command:cmsiscsolution.getProcessorName}" command is added in the JSON file for "processorName". - You can also directly type a processor name.
-For example: cm4.
+The device name available in the drop-down list is the one defined in the \.csolution.yml file of your solution.